 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of patients given antipsychotic drugs.
-These drugs may be used for treating several medical conditions, including cognitive disorders.
+This indicates the percentage of residents who were given antipsychotic medications.
+These medications may be used to treat several medical conditions, such as dementia.

 Appropriately Uses Anti-Anxiety Medication